Home / Swallowtail (Papilionidae) / Oregon Swallowtail (Papilio oregonius)

 Quick Facts

-Habitat Can be found along the lower sagebrush canyons of the Columbia River and its other tributaries
+Habitat Thrives along the sagebrush canyons of the Columbia River and its tributaries.

-Host plants Prefers dragon wormwood or wild tarragon (Artemisia dracunculus)
+Host Plants Shows a preference for dragon wormwood or wild tarragon (Artemisia dracunculus).

 Did You Know?